Whitebone/hail/README.md

 also i think the scratch animation was made by my friend maybe? i can't remember that far back

 but like they just told us to convey info so i made a site?

+also i think i took things from w3 but i dont know so im crediting them just in case